 It’s a good idea to rinse the gravel a few times with warm water before putting it in your tank; this will help eliminate any dust, dirt, or debris that may affect your fish.

 The next step is to add a couple of inches of water to your aquarium.
 This will make it a lot easier to add the plants.

 Use a de-chlorinator in the water and wait for between ten and fifteen minutes before planting.

-You can then add the decorations, creating a cave for your Betta to hide in.
 When adding the plants, bury their roots in enough soil and gravel.
 Java moss, betta bulbs, and Marimo moss are all great plants that are hardy, suitable for beginners, and great for betta fish.

 It’s good to put the biggest plants at the back of your aquarium and the smaller ones at the front.
 This will help the tank appear larger and allow you to view your fish.